-Along with brightly colored cakes—"We do a lot of bright pinks and purples!"—Masi gets asked to produce a good number of darker-hued confections.
+Along with brightly colored cakes-"We do a lot of bright pinks and purples!"-Masi gets asked to produce a good number of darker-hued confections.
 Explains the pro, who crafted a five-tier, rose-covered treat for Jenni "JWoww" Farley's 2015 vows, "When we get closer to Halloween, people aren't just looking for fall colors, they want spooky wedding cakes, which is kind of cool."
 Thorleifson agrees, adding, "We're seeing couples being more bold in their color choices, and using the cake as a wedding element they can have a bit more fun and be more daring with."

 Instead of a standard bride-and-groom figurine (or a bundle of fresh blooms), Masi is seeing duos seek out custom cake toppers.
 Some request objects that reflect their favorite hobbies (see: bicycles, boats) others turn to the Internet for a more personalized trinket.
 "There are sites where people can actually make themselves into cartoon characters," she notes, "they're adorable."
 Plus, it gives the couple a token to take home from their wedding day.
 Thorleifson, however, finds that most couples are not using actual cake toppers at all.
 "Instead, we just find a cohesive way to 'top' the cake based on their design elements," she explains.
 "Whether that's through sugar flowers, some amazing geometric something, and there's always something striking about a cake left perfectly clean.

 On the hunt for a unique dessert, some pairs ask for edible images.
 Masi and her team transform photos of the couples into parts of the cake, "We've done a lot where it looks like old film reels," she says, "where it starts with the beginning of their relationship and ends with their wedding."